Salaries for Expats in Nigeria

 Expats looking to gauge their salary expectations before relocating to Nigeria should bear in mind three vital considerations:

-- Expat should be wary of scams, fake job postings and the off-centre salaries associated with these fraudulent activities.
+- Expats should be wary of scams, fake job postings and the off-centre salaries associated with these fraudulent activities

 Saving money in Nigeria

-Although the prospect of earning a salary in Nigeria in excess of USD 100,000 a year might seem a mouthwatering opportunity for expats, you must realise that this windfall will not necessarily translate into big savings.
-While the cost of living in Nigeria, for items like food, drinks, petrol and cigarettes is quite cheap, the respective costs of secure (gated community) accommodation in Nigeria, comprehensive health insurance, private transport, international schooling and electricity can be shocking; and expats will need to negotiate carefully with their prospective employers when discussing their salary expectations.
+Although the prospect of earning a salary in Nigeria in excess of USD 100,000 a year might seem a mouthwatering opportunity for expats, it's important to realise that this windfall will not necessarily translate into big savings.
+While the cost of living in Nigeria for items like food, drinks, petrol and cigarettes is quite cheap, the respective costs of secure (gated community) accommodation in Nigeria, comprehensive health insurance, private transport, international schooling and electricity can be shocking; and expats will need to negotiate carefully with their prospective employers when discussing their salary expectations.

-If you are looking to save money in Nigeria, ensure that at least some provision is made in your contract to cover your accommodation, health insurance, transport and – if applicable – child's schooling costs.
-Although it's becoming less and less of an acceptable card to play when negotiating expat contracts, Nigeria is certainly a bit of a 'hardship destination', and you should be compensated accordingly.
+If looking to save money in Nigeria, ensure that at least some provision is made in the contract to cover accommodation, health insurance, transport and – if applicable – schooling costs.
+Although it's becoming less and less of an acceptable card to play when negotiating expat contracts, Nigeria is certainly a bit of a 'hardship destination', and expats should be compensated accordingly.

 Scams and fake job offers in Nigeria

-Nigeria is the land of the '419 scam', and unfortunately, these fraudulent practices can crop up long before expats even set foot in the country.
-When conducting online searches for jobs in Nigeria, keep your wits about you: ask yourself if the company is reputable (does it have international presence?), and whatever you do, don't pay any money upfront for the 'privilege' of an interview or a recommendation.
+Nigeria is the land of the '419 scam' and, unfortunately, these fraudulent practices can crop up long before expats even set foot in the country.
+When conducting online searches for jobs in Nigeria, job seekers should keep their wits about them: ask themself if the company is reputable (does it have international presence?), and whatever they do, don't pay any money upfront for the 'privilege' of an interview or a recommendation.
 A good rule to keep in mind: if an offer seems just too good to be true, it more than likely is.